FanTongwen/IndoorLooseComb/README.md

 # IndoorLooseComb
-the ekf loose combination of INS
+the ekf loose combination of INS, UWB, odom etc.